Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 ```

-- Disable filtering on the first column:
+- Disable filtering on the first column.
+You'll also find an example below.

 ```bash
 $('#example').dataTable( {